 Directions for use:

-• Place the garment on a flat surface and apply Reproofer using a soft bristled paintbrush or sponge, paying particular attention to vulnerable areas such as shoulders, neck seams and places subject to friction (e.g. pockets and creases in sleeves and knees)
+- Using the foam applicator or a sponge apply the wax, paying particular attention to vulnerable areas such as shoulders, neck seams and places subject to friction (e.g. pockets and creases in sleeves and knees)

 STORAGE AND GENERAL CARE

 To gain maximum performance from your Burke & Wills swag, please follow the below simple guidelines.

 1. To season your swag, unpack your swag and remove the mattress, poles and any other hardware.
 Immerse the swag in water, completely soaking and wetting it down in all areas.
 This can be done in a bath tub or outside using a hose.
 Once soaked hang the swag outside and allow to dry thoroughly.
 Repeat this process a second time.
 This process allows the seams to properly seal by expanding and contracting multiple times, subsequently this process removes any pin holes caused by the stitching process resulting in the canvas being more water resistant.